-- Certificates in Recreation and Leisure (concentrations in Natural Resources Recreation Management, Community Recreation or Therapeutic Recreation) - Associate of Applied Science Degree in Recreation and Leisure (concentrations in Natural Resources Recreation Management, Community Recreation or Therapeutic Recreation) - Verification of Completion in Recreation and Leisure Core Competencies Program Description Students will study basic core topics such as leadership, program planning, and behavior management as well as concentration course work in natural resources recreation management, community recreation and therapeutic recreation.
+● = Course available through Distance Learning (see page 43).
+Trades & Service Occupations RECREATION AND LEISURE • Associate of Applied Science Degree in Recreation and Leisure (concentrations in Community Recreation , Natural Resources Recreation Management or Therapeutic Recreation) - Certificates in Recreation and Leisure (concentrations in Community Recreation , Natural Resources Recreation Management or Therapeutic Recreation) - Designed Skill Set in Recreation and Leisure Core Competencies Program Description Students will study basic core topics such as leadership, program planning, and behavior management as well as concentration course work in natural resources recreation management, community recreation and therapeutic recreation.
 Course work prepares individuals to sit for the National Recreation and Park Association's Certified Parks and Recreation Associate Certification.
 Courses are classroom in nature with frequent field trips.
 Career and Advancement Opportunities The Recreation and Leisure program is a new program and data is not yet available on job placement.
 Jobs for graduates of the program are in a variety of settings (community centers, parks, senior centers, after-school activity centers, correctional institutions, camps, YMCAs, etc.) and in a variety of positions (aquatics specialist, armed forces recreational leader, camp counselor, community center director, cruise ship recreation leader, youth sports coach, corporate wellness leader, etc.) Special Requirements None.

-Contact Information Program information is available from the program chair at (505) 224-3777, the director at 224-3762 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-RECREATION AND LEISURE DEGREE, CERTIFICATE AND VERIFICATION OF COMPLETION Certificate Prerequisites MATH 099 or Accuplacer Arithmetic Score of 57 or equivalent or department approval RDG 099 or Accuplacer Reading Score of 69 or equivalent or department approval Degree Prerequisites ENG 100 or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101) MATH 100A or Accuplacer Elementary Algebra score of 76 or equivalent (for MATH 119) RDG 100 or Accuplacer Reading score of 80 or equivalent (for Arts and Sciences courses) Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
-Verification of Completion requirements = 13 credits Certificate requirements: Natural Resources Recreation Management concentration = 39 credits; Community Recreation concentration = 42 credits; Therapeutic Recreation concentration = 39 credits Degree requirements = 69-72 credits
+Contact Information Program information is available from the program chair at (505) 224-3777, the program director at (505) 224-3711 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+For prerequisites and a recommended course sequence, turn the page...
+RECREATION AND LEISURE DEGREE, CERTIFICATE AND DESIGNED SKILL SET Certificate Prerequisites MATH 099 or Accuplacer Arithmetic Score of 57 or equivalent or department approval RDG 099 or Accuplacer Reading Score of 69 or equivalent or department approval Degree Prerequisites ENG 100 ● or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101) MATH 100A or Accuplacer Elementary Algebra score of 72 or equivalent (for MATH 119) RDG 100 or Accuplacer Reading score of 80 or equivalent (for Arts and Sciences courses) Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
+Designed Skill Set requirements = 13 credits Certificate requirements: Natural Resources Recreation Management concentration = 39 credits: Community Recreation concentration = 42 credits; Therapeutic Recreation concentration = 39 credits Degree requirements = 69-72 credits Term 1